bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 52°
-- overcast clouds
+- broken clouds
-- 82% humidity
+- 80% humidity
-- 3 mph wind
+- 1 mph wind

-No precipitation in the past 24 hours
+0.2 inches of rain in the past 24 hours

 ## Temperature Comparison